-- Grades are based on participation, not correctness. - In order to receive clicker points you need to register.
-Use the link under 'Modules' in Canvas to get started. - You only need to complete the registration once. - I will post clicker grades in the grade book throughout the quarter.
-Check the grade book to make sure that you are getting credit. - Consult this support page to ensure that you understand how to answer clicker questions: https://help.turningtechnologies.com/
+- Grades are based on participation, not correctness. - In order to receive clicker points you need to register. - You only need to complete the registration once. - I will post clicker grades in the grade book at the end of each week throughout the quarter.
+Check the grade book to make sure that you are getting credit. - Consult this support page to ensure that you understand how to answer clicker questions: https://turningtechnologies.force.com/support/s/